bbell03/PyBer_Analysis/README.md

 There is an average fare per driver of $16.57 for urban cities, an average fare per driver of $39.50 for suburban cities and an average fare per driver of $55.49 for rural cities.

 These average values are likely skewed relative to population size and outlying values in rural and suburban cities when compared to urban cities.

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ## Summary: